open-webrtc-toolkit/owt-client-android/README.md

 OMS project is licensed under Apache License, Version 2.0.
 By contributing to the project, you agree to the license and copyright terms therein and release your contributions under these terms.

-# How to report issue
+# How to report issues

 Use the "Issues" tab on Github